NYPD Cop Suspended After Appearing to Use Banned Chokehold to Detain Man

 They ranged from using discourteous language to use of physical force and refusing to seek medical treatment.
 All of the allegations to the city’s Civilian Complaint Review were either unsubstantiated or led to exoneration except for the ones stemming from the altercation that led to his arrest.

-Body camera footage released later by police showed that for at least 11 minutes before the arrest, three men were shouting insults at the police while the officers implored them to walk away.

-“I put out the body camera footage yesterday and I think it tells a very different story than the initial video,” Shea said.
-“But ultimately, you know, the hand around the neck is the hand around the neck and I dealt with that swiftly."

-The speed with which the NYPD suspended Afanador stood in sharp contrast to the drawn-out police disciplinary process of years past.
+The speed with which the NYPD suspended Afanador this time stood in sharp contrast to the drawn-out police disciplinary process of years past.

 “I think it’s unprecedented times,” Shea said, alluding to the public's demand for police accountability since Floyd's death.

 Shea said he does not believe there is systemic racism in the NYPD.
-He is scheduled to testify Monday at the state attorney general's hearing on police officers' rough treatment of protesters.
+He testified Monday at the state attorney general's hearing on police officers' rough treatment of protesters.

+Shea spent his morning defending his department against claims cops were too rough with protesters this past month.

+The police commissioner's testimony was part of the Attorney General's review of police tactics during the last Month of unrest in New York.
+Last week she called Dounya Zayer, a protester on a viral video as she's pushed to the ground by Officer Vincent D'Andraia.

+He also spoke about the NYPD's policy on allowing civilians to film civilian interactions with NYPD, and touching upon Sunday's controversial arrest in Queens.

+"We’ve had a strong policy and I think its been in existence, probably for over 20 years, regarding bystanders filming at the scene," he said.
+"Just yesterday in queens we’ve had an instance and its plain to see on body camera people filming at the scene.
+This happens everyday across New York City.
+It's allowed.
+The officers know that its allowed.
+Where it crosses the line is when the individuals cross that line into something akin to, typically OGA: obstructing governmental administration."

-His testimony comes days after Attorney General Letitia James publicly rebuked the police department and Mayor Bill de Blasio for ignoring invitations to participate.
+Shea's testimony comes days after Attorney General Letitia James publicly rebuked the police department and Mayor de Blasio for ignoring invitations to participate.